ucsb-cs56-projects/cs56-games-subsink/W18_proj00.md

 * (b) (20 pts) a set of user stories (as a X I can Y so that Z) that describe what the current software in its current state can do.

-  <br /> As a player, I can drop bombs on enemy submarines
+   <br/> As a player, I can drop bombs on enemy submarines
-   <br />As a player, I can move forward and backwards
+   <br/> As a player, I can move forward and backwards
-   <br />As a player, I can switch to different speed settings
+   <br/> As a player, I can switch to different speed settings
+   <br/> As a player, I can release up to 3 bombs consecutively to destroy enemies

     * First, review how [User Stories](https://ucsb-cs56-pconrad.github.io/topics/user_stories/) are supposed to be written.